-I generally support what I perceive to be a good mix of public and private intervention.
-I think a happy medium is found in a beefed up public option for insurance (specifically, somewhat similar to what is described here: https://www.vox.com/2016/2/3/10899790/single-payer-americare).
-I tend to agree that we should consider a new system – borrowing from the article, let’s call it “Americare”.
+I support a robust public option for insurance (specifically, somewhat similar to what is described here: https://www.vox.com/2016/2/3/10899790/single-payer-americare).
+Borrowing from the article, let’s call it “Americare”.
 The plan might provide a basic level of insurance which individuals are born into or buy into (and at their option, opt out of voluntarily, to move to a superior employer plan), and employers could opt in or offer their own equivalent insurance, covering preventive, basic and emergency care, while encouraging more comprehensive employer-or-self-employment-sponsored plans to be available by offering participating companies tax deductions.
 In time, these plans would grow to resemble contemporary Medicare Supplement plans.

 Moreover, a public option makes sense from a fiscally responsible standpoint: it promotes entrepreneurship by decoupling health from employment status.
 It reduces overhead for companies who buy in (because publicly-administered insurance plans would have nearly imperceptible overhead relative to private insurance companies) which makes them more competitive globally.
 Lastly, and perhaps most importantly, it bends the cost curve on overall healthcare costs borne nationwide, which frees money to be used in constructive, sustainable and pro-growth economic activity.